 String Distance Functions

-Starting in version 1.14, Drill supports string distance functions.
+Drill provides a functions for calculating a variety well known string distance metrics.
 Typically, you use string distance functions in the WHERE clause of a query to measure the difference between two strings.
-For example, if you want to match a street address, but do not know how to spell a street name, you could issue a query on the data source with the street addresses:
+For example, if you want to match a street address, but do not know how to spell a street name, you could execute a query on the data source with the street addresses:

 SELECT street_address FROM address-data WHERE cosine_distance( `street_address`, “1234 North Quail Ln” ) < 0.5;